RobotecAI/rai/docs/create_robots_whoami.md

-# robot_whoami
+# Your robot identity in RAI

+RAI Agent needs to understand what kind of robot it is running on.
+This includes its looks, purpose, ethical code, equipment, capabilities and documentation.
+To configure RAI for your robot, provide contents for your robot's so called `whoami` package.

-Certain parts of RAI rely on robot's whoami package.
-Your robot's whoami package serves as a configuration package for the rai_whoami node, which is responsible for the robot identity, self-understanding, ethical code, and documentation.
+Your robot's `whoami` package serves as a configuration package for the `rai_whoami` node.

-## Creating robot's whoami (Franka Emika Panda)
+## Example (Franka Emika Panda arm)

-1. Create a whoami package for panda
+1. Create a whoami package for Panda

 ```
 poetry run create_rai_ws --name panda --destination-directory src/examples
 ```

-2. Fill in the src/examples/panda_whoami/description folder with data:\
+2. Fill in the `src/examples/panda_whoami/description` folder with data:\
    2.1 Save [this image](https://robodk.com/robot/img/Franka-Emika-Panda-robot.png) into `src/examples/panda_whoami/description/images`\
    2.2 Save [this document](https://github.com/user-attachments/files/16417196/Franka.Emika.Panda.robot.-.RoboDK.pdf) in `src/examples/panda_whoami/description/documentation`

-3. Run the parse_whoami_package to build vector database and reason out the identity
+3. Run the `parse_whoami_package`.
+This will process the documentation, building it into a vector database, which is used by RAI agent to reason about its identity.

 ```
 poetry run parse_whoami_package src/examples/panda_whoami/description src/examples/panda_whoami/description